monkoose/neocodeium/README.md

 ### 🚗 Roadmap

 - [x] Add vimdoc help
-- [x] Add command to open buffer with the log output
+- [x] Add the command to open buffer with the log output
 - [x] Add :checkhealth
 - [ ] Add support for Codeium Chat
-- [ ] Add new renderer with floating windows instead of virtual text

 ### 💐 Credits